Anthony J. Calio

-Dr. Anthony (Tony) John Calio (October 27, 1929 – January 14, 2012) was an American physicist, businessman, senior executive of NASA and the fourth Administrator of National Oceanic and Atmospheric Administration (NOAA).
+Anthony John Calio (October 27, 1929 – January 14, 2012) was an American physicist, businessman, senior executive of NASA and the fourth Administrator of National Oceanic and Atmospheric Administration (NOAA).

 Early life

 Anthony (Tony) Calio, was born in Philadelphia, Pennsylvania on October 27, 1929.
 He graduated from Northeast High School (Philadelphia) in 1947, and earned a BS degree in physics from the University of Pennsylvania in 1953 and then stayed for some postgraduate study.
 He served in the Army Chemical Corps at Fort Detrick, Maryland, during the Korean War from 1954 to 1956.